 Chapter Editor: Michelle Doll, MD, MPH

-- There are three categories of nosocomial parasitic infections: ectoparasites, enteric parasites, tissue and blood parasites.
-Children, post-transplant patients, and patients infected with HIV are especially at risk for severe infection.
+- There are three categories of parasites (nosocomial parasitic infections): ectoparasites, enteric parasites, tissue and blood parasites.
+Children, post-transplant patients, and patients infected with HIV are especially at risk for severe infection from parasites.

 - Nosocomial parasitic infections are infrequently reported in developed countries which can result in underdiagnosis and unwanted delay of installment of proper preventive measures.
 A study in 2009 including 1,265 intensive care units in 75 countries showed that the overall incidence of parasitic nosocomial infections was 0.48%.
 Ectoparasitic infections such as scabies and pediculosis can cause large hospital outbreaks.

 - Enteric parasites are usually endemic in an important part of the population living in under-resourced countries.
 In this group, parasitic nosocomial outbreaks probably are more common, but detection is hampered due to the high prevalence of parasitic infections and the limited financial resources.

 - Potential nosocomial infections caused by ectoparasites include the pediculoses, scabies, mites, and myiasis.